Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The Bay of Balos is one of the best-known pictures of Crete that you can find online, it has been published, posted, and shared so many times that it has become one of the most popular and overcrowded touristic spots on the island.

 When asking, locals have told me that the black stains are coal tar (they’re very slippery indeed).
-Some people have described them as organic material that remains in the lagoon (and it does get smelly at times).

-A combination of algae and the endemic sea species known as Neptune grass also gather on the sea bottom when it’s windy
+A combination of algae and the endemic sea species known as Neptune grass also gather on the sea bottom when it’s windy.

 Cape Tigani